michaellgraves/Twitter-PyBot/README.md

 This bot automates a number of Twitter-related activities including:

-1. Searching Twitter for specific keywords, retweeting relevant tweets
+1. Searching Twitter for specific keywords, scoring results based on relevancy, and retweeting relevant tweets
-2. Liking a tweet
+2. Following an author of a relevant tweet
-3. Following an author of a relevant tweet
+3. Liking a set of tweets from a random follower
-4. Like a set of tweets from a random follower
+4. Liking a set of tweets from authors who have retweeted your tweets
-5. Like a set of tweets from authors who have retweeted your tweets
+5. Automatically following users who follow you
-6. Providing limits to bot activity to prevent Twitter bot restrictions
+6. Providing limits to activity to prevent Twitter bot restrictions
-7. Provide a profanity filter to avoid retweeting profane tweets
+7. Filtering out profane tweets
 8. Implementing randomness for activity heartbeat, friend/follower ratios, and bot activity window such that your account does not look bot-controlled
-9. Tweeting out random message from a list of messages.
+9. Tweeting out random message from a list of messages

 In addition this project also includes these helpful features: